-2.4 Stages 10-13 Groundwater Conditions of Consent WAT 202
+3.4 Stages 10-13 Groundwater Conditions of Consent WAT 202

-Condition No. Condition Ground Dewatering and Groundwater Diversion Conditions 69.
+Condition No. Condition Commentary on Changes to Conditions Ground Dewatering and Groundwater Diversion Conditions 69.
 Notice of Commencement of Construction Phase Dewatering The Council must be advised in writing at least ten (10) working days prior to the date of the commencement of construction phase dewatering.
-70. Design and Construction of Earthworks and Retaining Walls The design and construction of the earthworks and retaining walls must be undertaken in general accordance with the specifications contained in the following documents: (a) Geotechnical Investigation Report referenced in Condition 1. (b) Engineering plans referenced in Condition 1. (c) Earthworks Methodology Report referenced in Condition 1.
-71. Excavation Limit The Bulk Excavation must not exceed the depths shown on the Engineering drawing titled "Milldale Fast Track $10-13$ , Cut Fill Layout Plan, drawing No P24-138-00-1200-EWreferenced in Condition 1.
-Performance Standards 72.
-Damage Avoidance All excavation, dewatering systems, retaining structures and works associated with the diversion or taking of groundwater must be designed, constructed and maintained so as to avoid damage to land, buildings, structures and services on the site or adjacent properties, unless otherwise agreed in writing with the asset owner.
-73. Additional Surveys Additional condition surveys of any building, structure or service must be undertaken, if requested by the Council, for the purpose of investigating any damage potentially caused by ground movement resulting from construction phase dewatering or retaining wall deflection.
-A written report of the results of the survey must be prepared and/or reviewed by a SQEP and the report must be submitted to the Council.
+70. Design and Construction of Earthworks and Retaining Walls The design and construction of the earthworks and retaining walls must be undertaken in general accordance with the specifications contained in the following documents: A report titled(a) Condition updated in response to Auckland Council feedback.
+71. Excavation Limit The Bulk Excavation must not exceed the depths shown on the Engineering drawing titled "Milldale Fast Track 10 - 13, Cut Fill Layout Plan, drawing No P24-138-00-1200-EW, rev 1, prepared by Woods, dated February 2025", referenced in condition 1.
+Condition updated in response to Auckland Council feedback